theblackcat102/theblackcat102.github.io/_posts/2019-7-8-Brown Clustering.md

 Noted that $$w_{0}$$ also assigned to a count value of 1.

 As we can see if dog, cat and a, the assigned to the same class, the joint probability of the sentence will be larger.
 Semantically, the function $$C$$ will learn to cluster similar words into the same class.
 Brown clustering solve some of the n-gram problem which is each word are only assigned to one probability distribution, synonyms cannot be represented under n-gram.
-However, using brown clustering with a very high class number (N=1000) would require $$V^3 $$ to compute.
+However, using brown clustering with a very high class number (N=1000) would require $$V^3 $$ to compute (as compare to the naive approach of $$V^5$$).

 ## Advantage to n-grams model